 - ZippyBeer is an exploit against Kerberos services in a Windows Domain Controller that leverages an authenticated connection via SMB.
-Written as a Python script, options include IDS detection recognizing network activity in SMB between unusual platform combinations, and/or Windows log-based detection of .py scripts that open the distinctive pattern of connections.
+Written as a Python script, options include Intrusion Detection Systems (IDS) recognizing network activity in SMB between unusual platform combinations, and/or Windows log-based detection of .py scripts that open the distinctive pattern of connections.
 Alert Logic is continuing to investigate.

 - EsteemAudit is a Remote Desktop Protocol (RDP) exploit and installs an implant for Windows Server 2003 and XP that exploits SmartCard authentication.
 Microsoft indicates it won’t patch this 0-day exploit as it’s too old.
 However Alert Logic has detection logic available for anomalous RDP connections (as legitimate RDP is most often within a VPN session) and scanning services will alert customers to exposure.
 However, due to the age of the target systems and the relatively high noise from false-positive detection, customers should contact Alert Logic to consider options for detection or blocking.